 We most recently made two of them — and for someone whose never tried a chutney knowingly before, they were a pleasant surprise.

-A great part about chutneys is they can last a long time.
+Chutneys also can last a long time.
 According to the Joy of Cooking, “With its wealth of vinegar, sugar and spices, a tightly closed charge of chutney can hold its quality — even improve — in the refrigerator for several months. ” The recipe below makes a lot of chutney, though.
-If you’re just wanting it for a specific meal, or week, try halving it.
+If you’re just wanting it for a specific meal, or a week, try halving it.

 Asian Plum-Onion Chutney recipe